rohit-dalvi/Azure-Data-Engineering-Projects/README.md

 ![image](https://github.com/user-attachments/assets/40a00002-e0c0-4dfc-8581-818d9e087f8f)

 GitHub to Bronze Layer:
-- In Azure Data Factory, lookup activity will parse the relative URL from the GitHub repository.
+- In Azure Data Factory, the lookup activity will parse the relative URL from the GitHub repository.
 - It points to the sink folder and the files within.
 For each loop container consists of a dynamic copy data activity.
 - This will extract all the data present in the GitHub folders and pull the .csv files inside it and load them into ADLS.